MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/ios.md

 ### 4.2 Add the `start:withServices:` method

-Insert the following line to start the SDK in the project's **AppDelegate** class in the `didFinishLaunchingWithOptions` method.
+Insert the following line:
+* In the app's `didFinishLaunchingWithOptions` delegate method if you're in the application.
+* In the app's `viewDidLoad` controller method if you're in the application extension.

 ```objc
 [MSAppCenter start:@"{Your App Secret}" withServices:@[[MSAnalytics class], [MSCrashes class]]];
 ```